HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

-On the other side of the spectrum, the longest CSP header is almost twice as long as last year’s longest CSP header: 43,488 bytes.
+On the other side of the spectrum, the longest CSP header is almost twice as long as last year's longest CSP header: 43,488 bytes.

 <figure>
   <table>